teticio/llama-squad/README.md

 If a question does not make any sense, or is not factually coherent, explain why instead of answering something not correct.
 If you don't know the answer to a question, please don't share false information.
 <</SYS>>

-Use the following context to answer the question and give the answer in JSON format as follows:
+Extract from the following context the minimal span word for word that best answers the question and give the answer in JSON format as follows:
 ```json
 {
   "answer": ...
 }
 ```
+If the answer is not in the context, the answer should be "?".
 Context: In April, during the Revolution of 1848 in Paris, he left for London, where he performed at several concerts and at numerous receptions in great houses.
 This tour was suggested to him by his Scottish pupil Jane Stirling and her elder sister.
 Stirling also made all the logistical arrangements and provided much of the necessary funding.
 Question: Where did Chopin go in the spring of 1848? [/INST] ```json {